slevey087/marklet/README.md

 	timeout:10000   				/* timeout in ms */
-	localStyle:""   				/* Local CSS style rules to add */ localStyleId:"markletLocalCss"	/* ID for local style tag */ rejectIdConflict:true			/* If true, Marklet won't create a tag if the given ID is already present */ logging:false					/* Put true for verbose logging */ codeRunCondition:null			/* Condition to test before running main code */ onError:function(){}			/* callback */
+	localStyle:""   				/* Local CSS style rules to add */ localStyleId:"markletLocalCss"	/* ID for local style tag */ logging:false					/* Put true for verbose logging */
+	rejectIdConflict:true			/* If true, Marklet won't create a tag if the given ID is already present */ codeRunCondition:null			/* Condition to test before running main code */ onError:function(err){}			/* error event */
 };
 ```
+* _tickLength_ - if the __loadCondition__ on an include fails, Marklet will retry in one tick.
+Use this option to define a tick, in milliseconds.
+* _timeout_ - the number of milliseconds until Marklet stops trying to test the loadCondition on an include and aborts (or tries the `catch` branch, or skips the include if it's not required)
+* _localStyle_ - pass Marklet local CSS text directly.
+(See "Local Style" above)
+* _localStyleId_ - use this if you want to set a specific ID for the `<style>` tag Marklet creates for the _localStyle_.
+* _logging_ - if __true__, Marklet will add verbose logs to the console as it works.
+Useful for debugging.
+* _rejectIdConflict_ - if __true__, Marklet will fail if the ID of the tag it's trying to create is already being used in the document (or try the `catch` branch or skip un-required includes)
+* _codeRunCondition_ - you can provide function that returns __true__ if it's safe to run the main bookmarklet code.
+See "Conditions" above.
+* _onError_ - you can provide a function that is triggered instead of the main code if Marklet aborts.
+(It is not guaranteed to have an argument, but if the function is running then you know there was a problem)

 ## Build

 To build your bookmarklet using Marklet, there are two options: copy/paste, or use the command-line tool.
+If you are using a local NPM install of Marklet or downloading direct from Github, use the copy/paste method.
+If you are using a global NPM install, use the command line interface.

 ### Copy/Paste